Lucifer-Kett/Bookmarks/README.md

-As a User
+As a User\n
-I want to be able to see a list of bookmarks
+I want to be able to see a list of bookmarks\n
-So that I know which links I have saved
+So that I know which links I have saved\n

 ![alt text](https://github.com/Luke-Collins/Bookmarks/blob/main/bookmarks_diagram.png)